se-p-93/Deep-Learning-Research-Papers/ImageNet Classification with Deep Convolutional Neural Networks/README.md

 ## ImageNet Classification with Deep Convolutional Neural Networks (AlexNet)
 Alex Krizhevsky, Ilya Sutskever, Geoffrey E. Hinton, NIPS, 2012

-Here I attempt to duplicate the results in [this paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
+Here I attempt to implement [this paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
 The AlexNet architecture was developed for the Imagenet ILSVRC-2012 competition had a top-5 error rate of 15.3%, compared to 26.2% achieved by the second-best entry.
 It's one of main factors that led to the deep learning research to skyrocket since 2012, and introduces the common deep convolutional neural network architecture used nowadays.

 I implemented the architecture with Keras.
 First, I go over a quick overview of the paper.